 What is life and what is its purpose?

 Life is defined by the preservation of a bit of order in the midst of a Universe tending, inexorably, unremittingly towards disorder.
-Life is the temporary maintenance of a low-entropy islands in an ever more entropic sea.
+Life is the temporary maintenance of a low-entropy island in an ever more entropic sea.

 While all the world around it is dispersing and smoothing out, life maintains barriers, along which energy is harvested from a stochastically-evolving environment.
 The key aspect by which life–individual, low-entropy islands–is preserved is by predicting the evolution of the environment around it and utilizing those predictions to best extract useful energy, thereby sustaining itself.